tafo/Diet/README.md

   * An admin would be able to CRUD all records and users.
 * User setting – Expected number of calories per day.
   * Each entry should have an extra boolean field set to true if the total for that day is less than expected number of calories per day, otherwise should be false.
-* The API should provide filter capabilities for all endpoints that return a list of elements
+* The API should provide filter capabilities for all endpoints that return a list of elements.

-The API filtering should allow using parenthesis for defining operations precedence and use any combination of the available fields.
+  * The API filtering should allow using parenthesis for defining operations precedence and use any combination of the available fields.
-	The supported operations should at least include or,
-		and,
-		eq (equals),
-		ne (not equals),
-		gt (greater than),
-		lt (lower than).
+  * Example

-		Example -> (date eq '2016-05-01') AND ((number_of_calories gt 20) OR (number_of_calories lt 10)).
+    * > (date eq '2016-05-01') AND ((number_of_calories gt 20) OR (number_of_calories lt 10)).

-## Diet.Remarks
+## Diet.Current
 * Supported Binary Operators
   * Or,
   * And,